nicholaschuayunzhi/markbind/docs/sections/userQuickStart.md

 to build a static website.

 By default, MarkBind will generate the site to the folder named `_site` in the current directory, with current directory as the root directory.
-You can change them using
+You can change them using:

 ```
 $ markbind build ./rootFolder ./outputFolder